dibyendumajumdar/simpledbm/simpledbm-docs/docs/network-api.rst

   lock.deadlock.detection.interval = 3

 Notice that most of these properties are the standard options supported by SimpleDBM.
-You also need to create a log4j config file, in this example, the server is being instructed to search for simpledbm.logging.properties file in the classpath.
 An example of the logging properties file can be found in the SimpleDBM distribution.